 people who find themselves socially isolated or disadvantaged

 Walking outside with others provides an ideal opportunity to talk and to enjoy social interaction ( sharing ideas, discussing problems and experiences ) which might otherwise be missing from our increasingly busy and technological lives.

 2 out of every 5 schoolchildren are either overweight or obese by the time they reach age 10.
 The charity wants to provide schoolchildren with a pair of their own brand-new walking boots and to encourage parents and guardians to provide opportunities for children to go walking and “break in” their new boots outside of school time.
 Our aim is to make walking more accessible, to bring families together to walk and talk, to boost the sense of wellbeing and to bring a “Big Smile” to a lot of little faces.

 The Big Smile

-As a not for profit organisation, all monies raised by the walks will be ploughed into the projects delivered by the charity, improving the lives of beneficiaries in the region
+Each year the charity undertakes its main fundraising campaign named "The Big Smile".
+As a not for profit organisation, all monies raised by The Big Smile will be ploughed into the projects delivered by the charity, improving the lives of beneficiaries in the region.